liquidleif/mip-nft-standard/README.md

 public tokenURI (tokenId: UInt64): string;
 ```

-As in the ERC721 standard, the `mint` and `burn` functions are not part of the standard.
+As in the ERC721 standard, the `mint` and `burn` functions are not part of the interface standard.
 Looking at the Ethereum NFT ecosystem there are a multitude of different implementations for these functions and they play no role in the functionality of the applications most reliant on a standardized interface (marketplaces and indexing solutions).

 They are, however, part of the exemplary implementation.